Adityab1179/Uber-Clone/FrontEnd/README.md

 - **WaitingForDriver.jsx:**
   Shows driver and ride details after a driver is found and the ride is confirmed.

+- **Riding.jsx:**
+  Displays the ongoing ride screen with driver, vehicle, and payment details.

 - **README.md:**
   This file.
 Provides setup, usage, and component explanations.